justinba1010/USCCodeathon-F20-Upper/pineapple-piping/readme.md

-To generate solutions
+## Generating solutions
-run ./create

-The makefile builds both the solution and generator in c
+Run ./create_test.sh

+## Building

+Run make for release mode.
+modes:
+	* release (default)
+	* debug
+	* all - for general editing and compiling

+## hackerRank.md

-hackerrank.md contains the problem statement for hackerrank input contains inpute files output contains output files
+Contains the problem statement for HackerRank

+## hackerRank.c

+A single file solution appropriate for uploading to HackerRank